planetar/tokoLights-daemon/README.md

 The script can be run from the commandline but once all has been set to fit running it as a daemon is more comfortable.
 Daemonizing is easy with systemctl: adapt the script path in the file tokoLights.service to your choice, copy the saved file to /etc/systemd/system/tokoLights.service, systemctl enable tokoLights.service links it as a daemon, systemctl start tokoLights starts it and systemctl status tokoLights let's you check if it all worked out.

 This is done in python 2.7, migration to python3 is still on the todo-list.
-This is alpha.
+This is beta.

 There is a tokoLights-led.ino which I use for the nodemcu amica ESP8266 which runs the led-strips and to which the commands that tokoLights-daemon publishes are fine-tuned.
 It has it's own project page (TBD).
 There are also two things on thingiverse that are related in a way: